-&lt;sup>9 Warranty on "originated . . . in accordance with law" is only applicable to sales transactions involving originating creditors.
+&lt;sup>10 Warranty on "originated . . . in accordance with law" is only applicable to sales transactions involving originating creditors.

-NOTE: The presence of adverse information does not necessarily prevent a purchase/sale transaction from taking place but is designed to place the Certified Company on notice.
+NOTE 1: The presence of adverse information does not necessarily prevent a purchase/sale transaction from taking place but is designed to place the Certified Company on notice.

-- B3.1 The Auditor shall review the policies and procedures the Certified Company has established for conducting reasonable due diligence on the background of entities the company seeks to contract with for the purchase or sale of receivables to ensure the company conformed to the Standard. - (B4) Sale Restrictions.
-10 A Certified Company shall not sell any consumer accounts: - (a) When the company does not have access to Original Account Level Documentation on the accounts; - (b) When the consumer has communicated (written or verbal) to the company that he or she disputes the validity or accuracy of the debt or has requested verification of the debt pursuant to FDCPA 15 USC 1692g.
-However, this restriction may be lifted if, after receiving the communication, the company confirmed the validity of the debt through the use of Original Account Level Documentation and provided the consumer the results of such confirmation; - (c) When the account has been settled-in-full or paid-in-full; - (d) When the account has been identified as having been created as a result of identity theft or fraud; - (e) When the account has been "discharged and closed" in bankruptcy, except when associated with secured liens or obligations associated with a non-bankrupt co-obligor; and - (f) To a non-Certified Company without terms and conditions contained in the sales agreement requiring the purchaser of the accounts to meet or exceed the standards of a Certified Company relating to licensing, litigation, data and documentation requirements, resale, and required policies and procedures.
+B3.1 The Auditor shall review the policies and procedures the Certified Company has established for conducting reasonable due diligence on the background of entities the company seeks to contract with for the purchase or sale of receivables to ensure the company conformed to the Standard.

+(B4) Sale Restrictions.
+A Certified Company shall not sell any consumer accounts:

+- (a) When the company does not have access to Original Account Level Documentation on the accounts; - (b) When the consumer has communicated (written or verbal) to the company that he or she disputes the validity or accuracy of the debt or has requested verification of the debt pursuant to FDCPA 15 USC 1692g.
+However, this restriction may be lifted if, after receiving the communication, the company confirmed the validity of the debt through the use of Original Account Level Documentation and provided the consumer the results of such confirmation; - (c) When the account has been settled-in-full, paid-in-full, permanently closed due to Consumer hardship, or permanently closed pursuant to a regulatory or judicial order; - (d) When the account has been identified as having been created as a result of identity theft or fraud; - (e) When the account has been "discharged and closed" in bankruptcy, except when associated with secured liens or obligations associated with a non-bankrupt co-obligor; and - (f) To a non-Certified Company without terms and conditions contained in the sales agreement requiring the purchaser of the accounts to meet or exceed the standards of a Certified Company relating to licensing, litigation, data and documentation requirements, resale, and required policies and procedures.

 B4.1 The Auditor shall first determine whether the Certified Company sells any consumer accounts on the secondary market.
-If the Auditor verifies that the Certified Company has adopted a corporate policy that prohibits the sale of
+If the Auditor verifies that the